 I love love love how unique they are!

 Of course it had to pass the test of solid wood, working drawers, and a strong sturdy build too.

 I’ve had so many inquires about this other coffee table on Etsy, that I thought it would be the perfect piece to replicate my weathered finish on.
 And so I did just that.

 Just Because it says “No Prep”, Doesn’t Mean You Shouldn’t Prep

 I had a sneaky suspicion that this one was going to bleed. (you know those yellowish spots that won’t go away no matter how much paint you put on them?)
-So I made sure that wouldn’t happen with my favorite bleed through blocker, the one and only, Stain Blocking Primer.
+So I used a Stain Blocking Primer to prevent them.